 Rinse The Boat.
 This can be done with a garden hose or preferably a power washer, and you have to do it on land.
 I do not recommend using harsh chemicals in the water.

 Wash The Boat With Soap.
 Pick your favorite automotive or marine soap and give the boat a good bath.
-You might elect to use dish soap but it will strip all waxes off of your boat, so you might want to stick to the milder soaps if you do not plan to wax the entire boat.
+You might elect to use dish soap and sponge but it will strip all waxes off of your boat, so you might want to stick to the milder soaps if you do not plan to wax the entire boat.

 *Note: You can always apply a second application if needed.